gluc/data.tree/README.md

 # NOTE:
-The latest from github has some breaking changes compared to CRAN.
-See [NEWS](https://github.com/gluc/data.tree/blob/master/NEWS) for details.
+The latest from github dev branch may have some breaking changes compared to CRAN.
+See [NEWS](https://github.com/gluc/data.tree/blob/dev/NEWS) for details.

 # Conventions: